terramate-io/terramate-docs/how-to/manage-environments/using-workspaces.md

 ---
-title: Using Workspaces
+title: Using Terraform CLI Workspaces | How-to Guide
-description: Learn how to manage environments using Workspaces.
+description: Learn how to manage environments using Terraform CLI Workspaces with Terramate.

 ---

 # Using Workspaces